PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 MEALS Are meals provided at camp?

 Yes.
-Campers are provided meals in Findlay Commons, Pollock Commons or Waring Commons dining halls-depending on the residence hall assignment.
+Campers are provided meals in on-campus dining halls.
 The first and last meals offered for each camp are noted on the acknowledgment letter received once you register for camp and are also included within the tentative schedule posted.

 Where do campers eat?